 My commando gear

-Apple MacBook
+Apple MacBook Air

 I love Apple's hardware for it's stability and it's resilience.
 I love OS X because while it has a beautiful and very usable GUI, it takes only one button to reach into its foundations (Terminal.app is on F2 for me), where I can summon the full power of unix to get things done effectively.

-Spare: an ASUS notebook with Ubuntu.
+Spare: Another notebook with Lubuntu.

-25MB Internet connection
+35MB Internet connection

 My main pipe.
+Quite reliable.
+I love it.

-iPhone
+iPhone & iPad

 Surprisingly, the iPhone is much closer to a notebook than to a phone.
 Not only I have full web access from everywhere, I can also read and reply email.
 There are tools for monitoring servers and even for SSH-ing into them to start or check on jobs and scripts.

-Spare: A Sony-Ericsson Android phone.
+Spare: An Android phone.

 Paper notebook